Waltons’ ultimate guide to buying a greenhouse

 Not having a big enough greenhouse is a common complaint among gardeners.
 Always buy the biggest you can afford, or that your garden can accommodate, bearing in mind your garden’s overall size and planning regulations.
 Here are some things to consider before you decide on the final size for your greenhouse:

-• Most greenhouses and potting sheds don’t require planning permission before building, but do check the planning regs because, depending where you live, there may be restrictions on size and allowable location.
+• Most greenhouses and potting sheds don’t require planning permission before building, but do check the planning regs because, depending where you live, there may be restrictions on size and allowable location, especially in conservation zones.

 • Height: the higher your greenhouse, the more efficiently it will let in the light – the eaves should be at least 5’ high.